sshahidul29/Supply-Chain-Data-Modernization/README.md

 Figure 9: Control-flow diagram for ETL Pipeline to automate the system through SQL Server Agent

-## Datamart was built using SSAS for Business Users
+## Data Mart Cubes were built using SSAS for Business Users

-- Cubes were built using SQL Server Analysis Services (SSAS) for multi-dimensional and Tabular analysis for business users.
+- Data Mart Cubes were built using SQL Server Analysis Services (SSAS) for multi-dimensional and Tabular analysis for business users.
 These cubes supported interactive dashboards and data visualizations for informed decision-making.

 ![Purchase Analysis](https://github.com/sshahidul29/Supply-Chain-Data-Modernization/blob/main/Figures/SCM.PNG)